 Welfare Regime

-Bahrain’s oil revenues have allowed the state to establish a comprehensive welfare regime for its citizens, which includes free education and health care, as well as vast subsidy schemes for fuel, food, and other commodities.
-The kingdom’s public social insurance system dates back to the 1970s and covers citizens employed in Bahrain or any GCC state.
-It features old-age and disability pensions, death and funeral grants, as well as insurance for unemployment and work injuries, though with restrictions for foreign workers.
-The life expectancy at birth in Bahrain has risen constantly for years and stood at 77.4 years in 2020, up from 76.1 in 2010.
-Public expenditure on health decreased from 3.2% of GDP in 2015 to 2.4% in 2019.
-However, the government had launched reforms of the public health care system’s spending schemes aimed at limiting public expenses and externalizing costs to foreigners.
-In 2018, King Hamed ratified a new Health Insurance Law, which makes it obligatory for foreign workers, visitors, and tourists to subscribe to the insurance and pay fees according to the duration of their stay.
-Bahrainis and expatriate migrants working as drivers, nurses, housemaids, and gardeners are covered by the state.
+Bahrain’s oil revenues have enabled the state to establish a comprehensive welfare regime, which includes free education, health care and extensive subsidy schemes for fuel, food and other commodities.
+The kingdom’s public social insurance system dates to the 1970s and covers citizens employed in Bahrain or any GCC state.
+It features old-age and disability pensions, death and funeral grants as well as insurance for unemployment and work injuries, though with restrictions for foreign workers.
+Life expectancy at birth in Bahrain was 79.2 years in 2022, having remained between 79.1 and 80.0 since 2012.
+Public health expenditure decreased from 3.2% of GDP in 2015 to 2.3% in 2019, but has since increased, accounting for 2.8% of GDP in 2021.
+In 2018, King Hamed ratified the Health Insurance Law, making it mandatory for foreign workers, visitors and tourists to enroll in insurance and pay fees according to the duration of their stay.
+Bahrainis and expatriate migrants working as drivers, nurses, housemaids and gardeners are covered by the state.
+However, reforms to the public health care system’s spending schemes – aimed at limiting public expenses and externalizing costs to foreigners – continue to be blamed by Bahraini labor unions for a deterioration in the quality of health care.

-Since 2018, subsidies on commodities such as fuel, electricity, water, and meat have been reduced as the government increasingly pursues austerity measures.
-However, further subsidy cuts have been postponed in 2019 due to the government’s fear of socioeconomically motivated unrest and the COVID-19 pandemic in 2020.
-The state continues to address the housing shortage in the low and middle-income segments, although governmental housing programs for low-income strata of society are significantly behind schedule.
-Meanwhile, Bahraini pension funds remain under severe pressure and are expected to be depleted in the 2030s if no further reform steps are taken.
-In 2022, the government faced criticism for withdrawing 700 million BHD from the pension fund to bridge Gulf Air’s financing gap, despite the absence of any legal provision supporting such action.
+Since 2018, subsidies on commodities such as fuel, electricity, water and meat have been reduced as the government increasingly pursues austerity, though further subsidy cuts were postponed in 2019 due to the government’s fear of socioeconomic unrest.
+The state continues to tackle the housing shortage in the low and middle-income segments, although governmental housing programs for low-income strata of society are far behind schedule.
+Meanwhile, Bahraini pension funds remain under severe pressure and are expected to be depleted in the 2030s if no considerable reform steps are taken.
+In 2023, the Social Insurance Organization recorded investment losses of BHD 91 million, indicating that more comprehensive reforms of the kingdom’s social security system are necessary over the medium term.
+However, the government is taking labor union and opposition groups’ demands to prioritize the employment of Bahraini nationals in the private sector seriously and continues to implement career development projects aimed at increasing employment rates for Bahraini nationals in certain economic sectors (e.g., the oil and gas industry, and construction).

 Social safety nets

-Bahrain’s constitution guarantees the equality of its citizens, explicitly prohibits discrimination, and stipulates that citizens are “equal in the assumption of public posts.”
-However, women and Shi’ites face disadvantages in terms of employment opportunities.
-Shi’ites continue to have restricted access to public posts, predominantly occupying lower-level public offices and being largely excluded from the security services, which are almost entirely composed of local Sunnis or Arab mercenaries.
-Meanwhile, in 2021, women accounted for only 19.4% of the total labor force (gradually down from 21.7% in 2014) and comprised about 75% of those registered as unemployed in 2022, according to the trade union federation GFBTU.
-Women remain under-represented in management positions in both the private and public sectors, are not adequately represented in political institutions, and only hold minor posts in the cabinet.
-However, the 2018 and 2022 elections facilitated an increase in women’s representation in both chambers of parliament.
+Bahrain’s constitution guarantees the equality of its citizens, explicitly prohibits discrimination and stipulates that citizens are “equal in the assumption of public posts.”
+However, women, Shi’ites and migrant workers face disadvantages regarding employment.
+Shi’ites continue to experience restricted access to public sector positions, predominantly occupy lower-level positions and are largely excluded from the security services.
+Meanwhile, women accounted for only 21.8% of the total labor force in 2023 and made up about 75% of those registered as unemployed in 2022, according to trade unions.
+Women remain underrepresented in management positions in both the private and public sectors, and in the media; are not adequately represented in political institutions; and hold only minor positions in the cabinet and judiciary.
+However, the 2018 and 2022 elections led to an increase in the representation of women in both chambers of parliament.

-The overall access to education in Bahrain is well-maintained.
-The gross enrollment ratio stood at 98% for primary education, 97.1% for secondary education and 60.3% in tertiary education, indicating a well-developed nationwide coverage of the educational system.
-Meanwhile, women are overrepresented in secondary and tertiary education, as the Gender Parity Index for gross enrollment displays parity between girls and boys in primary education, a moderate advantage for girls at the secondary level, and a large advantage for girls in tertiary education.
-Bahrain’s total literacy rate stood at 91% in 2010, yet it still featured a lower rate for women (92.1% for men and 89% for women in 2010).
+Overall access to education in Bahrain is well maintained.
+The gross enrollment ratio stood at 93.7% for primary education, 99.8% for secondary education and 72% for tertiary education, indicating nationwide coverage of the education system.
+Meanwhile, women are overrepresented in secondary and tertiary education as the Gender Parity Index for gross enrollment shows parity between girls and boys in primary education, a moderate advantage for girls at the secondary level, and a large advantage for girls in tertiary education.
+Bahrain’s overall literacy rate stood at 98% in 2023, up from 91% in 2010, though a gender gap remains, with 99% literacy among men and 96% among women in 2023.

 Equal opportunity